Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer.md

 Via the button [Templates] (2) you will find some templates, which should make the start as easy as possible.
 The templates serve as examples and can be used as a basis for your individual visualization.
 The button [Script templates] (3) gives you access to templates for different use cases and example files that explain how to work with scripts.
 To start your visualization without a template, select one of the themes from the theme slider in the [Start from scratch] section (4).
 You can always change the selected theme later if you don't like it.
 Alternatively, click [New file] in the left pane and the petrol theme will be automatically selected, opening an empty file.
+To change the display language, click on the country flag at the bottom left (5).

 ![Peakboard get started dialog](/assets/images/get_started/en_designer-01.png)